-- In 2017, the acquisition of at least 80% of products from local suppliers was maintained in all the food banners the Group operates; - we achieved the objective of continuing to introduce sustainability certificates (e.g. UTZ, Marine Stewardship Council and Rainforest Alliance, among others) in our Private Brand products and Perishables, having introduced 60 products with such characteristics in 2017; - in 2017, and based on the species identified in 2015, the Group complied with its guidelines for its sustainable fishing strategy; - we obtained an overall rating of "A-" for palm oil and paper and wood in the CDP Forests 2017, positioning it at "Leadership" level, just a step away from reaching the maximum rating (A).
+- In 2017, the acquisition of at least 80% of products from local suppliers was maintained in all the food banners the Group operates; - the Group achieved the objective of continuing to introduce sustainability certificates (e.g. UTZ, Marine Stewardship Council and Rainforest Alliance, among others) in its Private Brand products and Perishables, having introduced 60 products with such characteristics in 2017; - in 2017, and based on the species identified in 2015, the Group complied with its guidelines for its sustainable fishing strategy; - the Jerónimo Martins Group obtained an overall rating of "A-" for palm oil and paper and wood in the CDP Forests 2017, positioning it at "Leadership" level, just a step away from - reaching the maximum rating (A).
 The commodities soy and beef obtained a classification of "B", the equivalent of the "Management" level.